emre5355/tvheadend-build/README.md

 ### Looking for tvheadend builds?

 Regular user?
 Download and enjoy the official pre-built tvheadend packages.
-We have auto builds for the following operating systems and architectures:
+We make the auto builds on the following operating systems and architectures:

-* Ubuntu - APT `.debs`
+* Docker Hub build farm
 * `Intel x86_64` architecture
+* Ubuntu `14.04.2` 'Trusty' --> Produces all of our 'ubuntu' APT debs

 They have been reported to work on all of these Linux distributions:

 * Ubuntu `14.04` - 'Trusty'
 * Ubuntu `14.10` - 'Utopic'
 * Ubuntu `15.04` - 'Vivid'
+* Mint Linux `17` - 'Qiuana' (not confirmed)
 * Mint Linux `17.1` - 'Rebecca' or 'Cinnamon'
 * Debian `8.0` - 'Jessie'

-*However they do NOT work* for:
+*NOT Supported / Don't work:*

 * `Intel i386` architecture
 * Debian `7.0` - 'Wheezy' (oldstable)